BenAAndrew/Voice-Cloning-App/maintenance.md

 The synthsis script implements https://github.com/NVIDIA/waveglow and https://github.com/jik876/hifi-gan, either of which can be selected.

 The synthesis process is implemented in `synthesize.py`.
 It firstly loads the feature predictor model (from training) and a pretrained vocoder model (waveglow/hifi-gan).
 It then cleans the text and infers the results.
 Audio & an alignment graph can be produced from this.

-In the app `synonyms.py` is also used to suggest synonyms for words using the `nltk` library.